QuDragon/odin-recipes/README.md

 This repository contains my Recipes project for the Odin Project's Foundation.
+Admittedly I have never properly cooked in my life, so apologies for that.